 - Although age or previous experience don’t come into play if you want to take the grade 6, 7, or 8 exams, you will need to have passed at least grade 5 of Music Theory.

-- The size and brand of your violin is down to personal preference, so long as it is acoustic.
+- The size and brand of your violin are down to personal preference, so long as it is acoustic.

 - To pass an exam, you must earn at least 100 marks.
 120 marks will earn you a Merit, and 130 is worth a Distinction.
 The highest mark you can get is 150.